Docs

 Think of it as Google Drive, but the items are a new generation: fully functional apps, live interactive tools, structured tables, and any file type you need.
 Everything lives at anchor.cc and works in any browser on desktop or mobile.

-Every item in Anchor is a file.
-There are three broad kinds — apps, tables, and other files — and each one has a stable URL you can link to, bookmark, or share.
+Everything in Anchor is a file.
+Two types are unique to Anchor — tables and apps — and beyond those, you can store any ordinary file type you already work with.
+Each one gets a stable URL you can link to, bookmark, or share.

 Tables